+Bighorn sheep are relatively numerous in the area, with 364 individuals counted in the bison reintroduction zone during an aerial survey in 2020.
+Though spatial overlap is low, and the species are broadly separated by habitat selection, seasonal use of higher quality sheep habitat by bison could lead to range competition in some areas if bison numbers increase significantly.
 Efforts to track wolf response to the initial reintroduction of bison were hampered by high wolf mortality due to trapping outside the park.
-However, two wolves were GPS-collared and survived for a few months before being trapped outside the Park in the first winter (2018/19) after bison were released.
-They approached the reintroduced animals repeatedly but their advances did not elicit corresponding movements from GPS-collared bison.
-Photos from Parks' remote camera network show a similar lack of response from reintroduced bison to the presence of wolves.
-In a couple of instances, curious juvenile bison males actually chased wolves.
+However, two wolves were GPS-collared and survived for a few months before being trapped outside the park in the first winter (2018/19) after bison were released.
+The wolves approached the reintroduced animals repeatedly, but their advances did not elicit corresponding movements from GPS-collared bison.
+Photos from Parks Canada's remote camera network show a similar lack of response from reintroduced bison to the presence of wolves.
+In a couple of instances, curious juvenile bison males chased wolves.

 Bison reintroduced elsewhere have positively impacted other wildlife (and soils and vegetation).
-Such ecosystem effects and the restoration of ecological integrity are also important goals for this project.
-Long term studies to quantify some of these effects (e.g. influence of bison grazing on breeding bird distribution and the structure of vegetation) are underway in BNP.
+Such ecosystem effects and the restoration of ecological integrity are important goals for this project.
+Long term studies to quantify some of these effects (e.g., influence of bison grazing on breeding bird distribution and the structure of vegetation) are underway in BNP.

-2.2.6 Bison Population Growth & Population Targets
+2.1.6 Bison Population Growth & Population Targets